Sage-Bionetworks-Challenges/sample-model-templates/README.md

 > [!IMPORTANT]
 > If you are using a device with the M1/M2 chips (e.g. Apple silicon Macs), which
-> uses the `arm64` processor, you will also build a Docker image for `amd64`.
+> uses the `arm64` processor, you will need to build a Docker image for `amd64`.
 > You can do this with either a single-platform build or multi-platform build:
 >
 > ```
 > # Single-platform build
 > docker build \
 >   --platform linux/amd64 \
->   -t docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE
+>   --tag docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE
 >
 > # Multi-platform build
 > docker buildx build \
 >   --platform=linux/amd64,linux/arm64 \
->   -t docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE
+>   --tag docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE
 > ```